NsptPl/cs3337/README.md

 - [Michael Salazar](https://github.com/type-ur-username)

 ## About
-Harmony is a project that aims to create a simple and user-friendly tool for managing and collaborating on software development projects.
 <p><i><ins>Situation: </ins></i> Our ideal customers are companies or employers that want to provide a
 music-listening experience in the workplace, an experience that not only works to boost company morale, but serves to increase productivity and engagement amongst its employees.